 This would be an important step in demystifying anxiety and depression, and in removing harmful stigmas and barriers for people who have to deal with these behavioral challenges.

-For a more complete history of the Chemical Imbalance theory and its demise, click here to download a PDF article about the Chemical Imbalance Theory.
+For a more complete history of the Chemical Imbalance theory and its demise, Chemical Imbalance - False.